- The Pilgrim's Credential:

 Should I walk alone or with a friend?

 This is a very common question and of course ultimately the decision is a personal one.
-That having been said however, you may be finding yourself in the position of having decided to walk or cycle the Camino but you haven't been able to find a companion to go with you.
+That having been said however, you may find yourself in the position of having decided to walk or cycle the Camino but you haven't been able to find a companion to go with you.
 And the idea of taking this on solo is daunting.
 Your concern about going solo is probably warranted but the axiom is "No one walks alone on the Camino."
-There are two approaches to a solution:
+There are several approaches to a solution:

 • Socialize.
 If you are at all receptive to meeting other people, on the Camino you will very quickly find yourself being part of a westward-moving community of friends.
 Indeed a large number of people make life-long friendships on the Camino.
+We would strongly urge you to look at the Local Chapters page to see if there is one near you.

 What can I do to get physically and mentally prepared before leaving for Spain?